What Is rape?

 Some states leave more room for interpretation.
 In Massachusetts, rape happens when someone “has sexual intercourse or unnatural sexual intercourse with a person, and compels such person to submit by force and against his will, or compels such person to submit by threat of bodily injury.”

 If the language in your state is similarly nonspecific, it doesn’t mean you weren’t raped.
-It means you need a lawyer to present the facts.
+It means you may need legal assistance to help you determine your options and help you evaluate them.

-To research rape laws in your state, search for “rape definition” plus your state’s name.
+You can research the laws related to sexual assault and rape in your state by searching for the name of the state plus the phrase “definition of rape” or utilize sources like RAINN.
 Be aware of the risks of internet research.
 Not all websites will be accurate.

 For the most reliable results, look for content from your state’s general assembly or legislature.
 It will be a website that has .gov in its web address.